 With the passage of the Farm Bill, the future of hemp is starting to come into view.
 Its seeds, stalk, leaves, flowers and roots can all be harvested and repurposed into anything from hand lotions to concrete structures.
 Not to mention, it requires less fertilizer, pesticides, and water than most plants and it cleans the air and soil as it grows better than any other crop.

 At this point in history, we probably know hemp best for its medicinal uses.
-Whole-spectrum hemp products are quickly gaining popularity because of hemp’s natural anti-inflammatory and pain-relieving properties, as well as its overall support of our Endocannabinoid System.
+Whole-spectrum hemp products are quickly gaining popularity because of hemp’s natural anti-swelling and pain-relieving properties, as well as its overall support of our Endocannabinoid System.
 This is where a lot of current research lies as well.
 With prohibition slowly being rolled back bit by bit, we’re gaining a lot more freedom to research all the healing benefits hemp, and cannabis as a whole, has to offer.

 As time passes, we’ll start to know hemp for its other benefits as well.
 Easily cultivated, combative against climate change, strong, durable, versatile, and nutritional—our future looks a little more hempful every day.